 “He’s in my homeroom, too.
 But no other classes.
 Other than recognizing him, mostly because he’s so tall, I don’t know him.”

 “He’s a nice guy,” I said.
-“Say hi when you get to homeroom and tell him that you and I are friends.
+“Say hi when you get to homeroom and tell him that you and I are friends and are both on the freshman football team.
 I think you’ll like him.
 He just moved to this area, so meeting more kids who live near us is good.”

 “I didn’t know he lived close to us.”